Complete A – Z

 Curiously, though not relevantly, during Brett Kavanaugh’s U.S. Supreme Court confirmation hearings a reference in his high school yearbook entry to “Devil’s Triangle” was queried and turned out – according to Kavanaugh – to refer to a variation on Quarters in which the target shot glasses were arranged in a triangle. ↩︎

-11. annotatedfall.doomby.com user @harleyr pointed out (comment #47, 16th August 2002) that the front-cover tagline of EC Comics was “Jolting Tales of Tension in the EC Tradition”. ↩︎
+12. annotatedfall.doomby.com user @harleyr pointed out (comment #47, 16th August 2002) that the front-cover tagline of EC Comics was “Jolting Tales of Tension in the EC Tradition”.
+It is unknown if this is an intentional reference. ↩︎

 Sources / Links